What are the Best PhoneGap Alternatives after its Shutdown?

 “We are announcing the end of development for PhoneGap and PhoneGap Build and the end of our investment in Apache Cordova.
 The PhoneGap Build service will be discontinued on October 1, 2020.”

 Why did PhoneGap shut down?

 PhoneGap was released to bridge the gap between web and mobile app development.
 Progressive Web apps were released with the same purpose.
-They are offering various benefits such as push notifications, offline support, cross-platform compatibility, etc. Due to this, a vast number of companies opted for PWA development.
+They offer various benefits such as push notifications, offline support, cross-platform compatibility, etc. Due to this, a vast number of companies opted for it and built their PWA apps.

 But, PWA also got replaced with better alternatives of PhoneGap.